Battle of Badr: Imprisonment of captives and their ransom

 Three days after the battle, Muhammad left Badr for Medina.
 As far as the treatment of prisoners was concerned, Abu Bakr was of the opinion that they should be ransomed, since they were all of their own kin.
-'Umar argued against this, saying that there is no notion of blood relationships as far as Islam is concerned, and that all the prisoners should be executed, and that everyone should execute him who is closest to him by blood.
-'Ali should kill his brother 'Aqeel ibn Abu Talib, Hamza ibn 'Abdul-Muttalib should behead his brother 'Abbas ibn Abd al-Muttalib, and that he himself would kill someone close to him.
+Umar argued against this, saying that there is no notion of blood relationships as far as Islam is concerned, and that all the prisoners should be executed, and that everyone should execute him who is closest to him by blood.
+Ali should kill his brother Aqil ibn Abi Talib, Hamza ibn Abd al-Muttalib should behead his brother Abbas ibn Abd al-Muttalib, and that he himself would kill someone close to him.
 Muhammad accepted Abu Bakr's suggestion to ransom the captives.
 Some 70 prisoners were taken captive and are noted to have been treated humanely, including a number of Quraysh leaders.
 Most of the prisoners were released upon payment of ransom and those who were literate were released on the condition that they teach ten persons how to read and write and this teaching was to count as their ransom.

 William Muir wrote of this period: